 - Go to the Tile Caching tab, and uncheck Create a cached layer for this layer group.
 Although GeoServer allows you to create a tile cache for this layer, we will focus on creating caches in the next lesson using a program called TileMill that has superior drawing options.

 - Click Save.
 You should see your new group layer in the list.
 If you get a nullPointerException in GeoServer, proceed ahead with the next steps anyway, if you can.
 If they don't work, please check your previous steps and make sure everything was completed accurately, then post on the Technical Discussion Forum if you are still having issues.

 - Use the Layer Preview link to preview your group layer in the OpenLayers viewer.
 You should see something like the styling below (note that I have zoomed in the preview from its initial extent).

 - Open a new map in QGIS, and connect to the group layer using the techniques from the previous walkthrough (click Connect again in the dialog box below to see an updated list of layers in your WMS).
 Remember to set the CRS to EPSG:3857.

-If you get an error when adding the layer, try cleaning out your QGIS WMS cache by clicking the Settings menu > Options and then clicking the Clear button under Cache settings.
-In QGIS 3 you must go to the Network tab of the options box, and then click the little red garbage can icon to clear the cache.
+If you get an error when adding the layer, try cleaning out your QGIS WMS cache by clicking the Settings menu > Options, go to the Network tab of the options box, and then click the little red garbage can icon to clear the cache.

 This exercise has shown how you can style any number of layers and group them together as a dynamically drawn WMS in GeoServer.
 If you have many layers to combine, it's faster and more scalable to use tiles, which you'll learn about in the next lesson.
 However, the techniques you've learned with WMS are sufficient to launch a quick and easy web map if you'll only have a few layers or a limited number of people using the map.